njx/repoman/README.md

 you want to use the higher 5000-per-hour rate limit, register an OAuth app with GitHub, and create a "config.json" file next to index.js that contains your app's client_id and client_secret.

+The config.json API may also contain:
+* hostname - name of the host we're running on
+* securePort - port to listen on for https
+* redirectPort - http port to redirect to securePort from